Bottom line up front!

 ALLEGATION: "What about the fact there is NOT ONE SINGLE EXAMPLE of conversion in the New Covenant where the converts acknowledge - or were asked to acknowledge - Yeshua as God?
 NOT ONE!"

-The entire New Testament is about conversion!
-Yeshua went around telling everyone He met about "The Good News" of Messiah.
+Nowhere are we told that anyone had to "convert" nor accept a MAN as God!
+Yeshua simply went around telling everyone he met about "The Good News" of Torah AND Messiah.
 Check out Acts 2:38-47.

-Those who accepted His message and were baptized were JEWS!
+Those who accepted his message and were baptized were JEWS!
+If you want to call their acceptance of Messiah Yeshua "conversion" that's fine, but not necessary.

 ALLEGATION: What about the fact that worship of Yeshua as "God" is a direct violation of YHVH's clear command to avoid the worship of "other gods"?